I am no longer breeding any Harlequin Quail.

 They are extremely tame compared to all other types of quail and very curious about their owners, to the point of being at your feet constantly if you are in their aviary.

 They mature fast, about 10 weeks of age and females are laying eggs.
 The eggs are about 2 times the size of a Button quail egg and they hatch in 15 days.
 This is the shortest incubation period of any quail I have kept.
+They have a reputation for producing many infertile eggs.
+Don't waste your time or money buying eggs to hatch, chances are NONE will, and I am totally serious.
+Instead if you can buy young birds and hopefully you will be able to hatch some of your own eggs.

 The young are very easy to raise, with the same requirements as any similar quail chick.